-On Saturday, April 11, 2020, the former Crawford Power Plant smokestack located in Chicago’s South Lawndale neighborhood was demolished sending a cloud of dust off-site that blanketed the Little Village area of the neighborhood.
+On Saturday, April 11, 2020, the former Crawford Power Plant smokestack located in Chicago’s South Lawndale neighborhood was demolished sending a cloud of dust off-site that blanketed the adjacent Little Village area of the neighborhood.
 On Monday, April 13, 2020, the City of Chicago Department of Public Health (CDPH) requested U.S. EPA assistance with monitoring the ambient air for particulates (such as dust, dirt, soot or smoke).
+U.S. EPA conducted air monitoring from April 14 to May 5, 2020 around the perimeter of the site.
+From April 19 thru May 5, U.S. EPA also collected daily air samples set in the same place as the four fence line monitors.

 On May 6, 2020, CDPH assumed the particulate monitoring and sampling efforts from EPA.
-EPA will continue to provide technical support as necessary and will report analytical data from sampling conducted thru May 5, 2020 as they are received.
+EPA will continue to provide technical support as necessary.

 From April 14 thru May 5, U.S. EPA and its START contractors placed air monitors at 7 locations selected by CDPH and began collecting data daily from 7 am to 7 pm.
 Daily summary tables of the data can be found in the Documents section of this website.
 (Note: No monitoring or sampling was performed on April 17, 2020 due to heavy accumulating snow.)